noscha/Knowledge-Discovery/README.md

 # Knowledge-Discovery
-Some concepts of Knowledge-Discovery programmed from scratch
+Some concepts of Knowledge-Discovery programmed from scratch without scikit-learn